vito/bass/README.md

 Bass steals conventions from Clojure, because you should never have to tell a coworker that the function to get the first element of a list is called :car:.
-A practical Lisp dialect should do its best to bridge the gap from the past to the future by being accessible to anyone, not just language nerds.
+A practical Lisp dialect should do its best to bridge the gap from the past to the future by being accessible to anyone, not just language geeks.
 Bass marries Kernel's language semantics with Clojure's ease of use, including things like the `->` macro.